noop-ptf/OpenAlephSearch/README.md

 Your Obsidian app version must be equal or large than `1.11.4`.
 You can see the version by opening the **Settings** and navigating to the **General** section.
 If you have an older version of Obsidian, [upgrade to a more recent version](https://obsidian.md/help/updates).

-We are working to publih this plug-in among the Community plug-ins.
+We are working to publish this plug-in among the [Community plug-ins](https://community.obsidian.md/).
 Until then, there are two ways to install this plug-in.
 Below, we guide you through both.

 ### Install using the BRAT plug-in